zrxing/dscr-multiseq/README.md

-# dscr-smash
+# dscr-multiseq
-A simulation study comparing the wavelet shrinkage procedure SMASH (Xing and Stephens) and other popular wavelet denoising procedures
+A simulation study to benchmark the package multiseq, when run with different options under different scenarios.
+Future work involves adding other procedures in, most notably WaveQTL

 # Background

 For a general introduction to DSCs, see [here](https://github.com/stephens999/dscr/blob/master/intro.md).

-In this simulation study, we aim to compare several methods for performing nonparametric regression in the Gaussian case.
-The problem is of the form Y_i=\mu_i+\epsilon_i, i=1,...,n, where \mu is the underlying mean function and assumed to be "smooth", and \epsilon_i's are independent Gaussian noise with mean 0 and variance \sigma_i^2.
-The goal is to recover \mu as accurately as possible given Y.

-The simulation schemes cover a wide range of different mean and variance functions (\mu and \sigma), as well as different signal to noise ratios (SNRs).
-The various methods are run and the resulting estimate of \mu is scored using the mean integrated squared error (MISE), which is simply the standard mean squared error rescaled appropriately.
+This dsc aims to benchmark the package multiseq for internal testing purposes.
+Different simulation scenarios can be considered, and different options for multiseq can be specified.
+The next step is to include WaveQTL as a possible alternative, and to compare results across methods and between different versions.

 # Input, meta and output formats

 This DSC uses the following formats:

-`input: list(x [vector], sig.true [vector], sig.est [vector])` #x is the vector of observations. sig.true contains the true values of \sigma_i, and sig.est is an estimate of \sigma under the assumption that all \sigma_i's are equal.

-`meta: list(mu [vector])` #mu contains the true values of \mu_i as defined above

-`output: an estimate of \mu [vector]`
+`input: list(sim.data [matrix], g [vector])` #sim.data is a simulated matrix of Poisson or overdispersed Poisson counts. g contains the grouping indicator for each row of sim.data

+`output: results from running multiseq [list]`

 # Scores

-The performance of a method is scored by the quantity 10000*sum((\mu_i-\mu-hat_i)^2)/sum(\mu_i^2), where \mu is the true mean function and \mu-hat is the estimated mean function
+The performance of a method is determined by the log likelihood ratios for a given method, under null and alternative simulations.
+The final performance is given by the ROC curve generated based on the ranking of the log likelihood ratios under the null and the alternative.

 See [score.R](score.R).